The Eco-school programme

-An Eco Committee formed of teachers, STL members, Governors and Eco Reps from year 7, 8, 9 and 10 will lead the Eco School programme at Alperton.
+An Eco Committee formed of teachers, STL members, Governors and Eco Reps from year 7, 8, 9 and 10 lead the Eco School programme at Alperton.

 The Eco committee will campaign to raise awareness about environmental issues and encourage students as well as the community to adopt an eco-friendly attitude on a daily basis.